-The School of Philosophy Midlands is committed to safeguarding your privacy.
+The School of Philosophy South East London is committed to safeguarding your privacy.
 Contact us at if you have any questions or problems regarding the use of your Personal Data and we will gladly assist you.

 Table of Contents